gustavofpereira/bootcamp-qa-everis-dio/README.md

 </h2>

 <p>
-This repository was created as part of Bootcamp "<a href=https://www.everis.com/global/en>everis</a> Quality Assurance Beginner" by Digital Innovation One with the objective to build a REST API
+This repository was created as part of Bootcamp "<a href=https://www.everis.com/global/en>everis</a> Quality Assurance Beginner" by Digital Innovation One with the objective to build a REST API.

 ## :globe_with_meridians: Source